 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in a tight driveway for your roof tear-off and keeps shingle weight within tonnage.
+The 10-yard can fits a tight driveway for small roofing jobs while keeping shingle weight within a single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Reno home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.